-During the past 5 years, the Department of Justice and the Office of the Inspector General (“OIG”) have been paying close attention to certain business arrangements, whereby a healthcare provider (pharmacies, labs, DME’s, hospitals, etc.) hires an “employee” to work as a sales representative to market their services and/or products.
-In many instances, the “employee” gets a base salary and a healthy commission for all the referrals the employee brings to the provider.
+Here is a familiar situation.
+A health care provider — such as a pharmacy, lab, DME or hospital — hires an “employee” to work as a sales representative to market their services and/or products.
+In many instances, the “employee” gets a base salary and a healthy commission for all the referrals he/she brings to the provider.

-Although the Federal Anti-Kickback Statute (“AKS”) prohibits any person from “knowingly and willfully” paying, offering, soliciting or receiving any remuneration, directly or indirectly, overtly or covertly, in cash or in kind, in exchange for or to induce the referral of any item or service covered by a federal health care program; healthcare providers are banking on a special provision of the anti-kickback statute known as the “bona fide employee” safe harbor to shield themselves from civil and criminal liability.
-However, many providers are unaware of the requirements to fit squarely within the “bona fide employee” anti-kickback safe harbor, specifically when it comes to the issue of what constitutes an “employee” under the anti-kickback safe harbor regulation.
+The federal Anti-Kickback Statute (AKS) prohibits any person from “knowingly and willfully” paying, offering, soliciting or receiving any remuneration, directly or indirectly, overtly or covertly, in cash or in kind, in exchange for or to induce the referral of any item or service covered by a federal health care program.

-In addition, the courts have held that substance is more important than form and that the following factors should be considered when analyzing if an individual or entity qualifies under the bona fide employee anti-kickback safe harbor:
+In addition, the courts have held that substance is more important than form, and the following factors should be considered when analyzing whether an individual or entity qualifies under the bona fide employee anti-kickback safe harbor:

 Yesterday the Department of Justice (DOJ) announced a $712 million Medicare Fraud takedown by the Medicare Fraud Strike Force.
 It is the largest criminal health

 It’s simple to define what kickbacks in health care are.
 If a physician or medical provider uses any payment or compensation to encourage a patient